raito-io/raito-io.github.io/docs/cloud/details/fine_grained_access.md

 # Fine-grained access

-Raito supports this visualization of both masking and filter policies as well as the management of masking policies.
-Both are access controls within Raito with respectively a mask or filter action.
-These actions have separated pages accessible under access controls in the main navigation.
+Raito supports the visualization of column masking rules and row-level filter policies as well as the management of masking policies.
+Masks and filters have a very similar structure as grants.

 ## Masking policies